 Goya created the first version of the cartoon in 1791, at that time nobody expected the Spanish inquisition any more, but the political climate in the country was still very far from joy and freedom.
 At the original sketch, Goya painted four girls enjoying their play with the big orange Cat.
 But the client, the Royal tapestry, didn’t approve the design, and the artist created another, bigger version (now in Prado), where he painted the sad straw manikin instead of joyful Cat.
 Being upset with the dictate of the client, Goya depicted himself as the doll without his own will, depending on the caprices of society.

 By the will of gods, this original sketch with the Cat was recently found.
-This cartoon is smaller than the widely known version of Prado, it is 74 х 128 cm, and it is in perfect state.
+This cartoon is smaller than the widely known version of Prado, it is 74 х 128 cm, and it is in a perfect state.
 We are ready to donate it to the Prado museum also.
-We want the people to discover it and to realize that an artist must feel like a joyful cat, and not as a manikin depending on the dictate of clients, the will of politicians, caprices of fashions, tendencies of the market and the taste of art critics.
+We want the people to discover it and to realize that an artist must feel like a joyful cat, and not as a manikin depending on the dictate of clients, the will of politicians, caprices of fashions, tendencies of the market, and the taste of art critics.
 And then Beauty will save the world.